 Fight cancer and slim down with this delicious eggplant-based pasta dish.
 The purple veggie contains chlorogenic acid, a powerful antioxidant that scavenges disease-causing free radicals.
 Here, eggplant is paired with fiber-rich whole-wheat orzo pasta, crumbled feta, pine nuts, and fresh herbs, making it the perfect addition to any meal.

 BLACKENED BROCCOLI PASTA WITH CHARRED LEMON & GOAT CHEESE

 Nutrition per serving: 544 calories, 33 g fat (12.4 g saturated), 171 mg sodium, 46 g carbs, 5 g fiber, 5 g sugars, 16 g protein (calculated with 4 oz goat cheese and 3 tbsp unsalted butter)

 Heat things up with this fat-fighting cajun broccoli pasta.
-Cajun seasoning contains one of the most powerful waist-shrinking spices on the planet—cayenne.
+Cajun seasoning contains one of the most powerful waist-shrinking spices on the planet: cayenne.
 Fiery capsaicin, the compound that gives chiles their signature kick, has been shown to increase body heat, boost metabolic rate and decrease appetite.
 Researchers at Purdue University found that just 1 gram of red pepper (about 1/2 a teaspoon) helps to manage appetite and increase post-meal calorie burn.
 (And this recipe calls for six teaspoons!)
 Looking to slim down this dish further?
-Cut goat cheese and butter by half to save 163 calories, 15 g fat and 127 g sodium.
+Cut goat cheese and butter by half to save 163 calories, 15 grams of fat, and 127 grams of sodium.